I Tried Monin Toasted Coconut Syrup

 Less sharp sweetness

-A smoother finish
+A smoother, more balanced finish

 How Toasted Coconut Syrup Tastes in Coffee